Course Name: Wannamoisett Country Club

 Location: Rumford, Rhode Island

-History: Few courses can match the rich golfing history Wannamoisett has.
-Originally founded in 1898, the course received immediate acclaim, as Harry Vardon played an exhibition match here in 1900.
-In 1914, Wannamoisett commissioned famous architect Donald Ross to redesign the course.
+History: Originally founded in 1898, Wannamoisett began as a 9-hole Willie Campbell course and received immediate acclaim.
+In 1914, Wannamoisett commissioned Donald Ross to redesign the course.
 The resultant course was even better and Ross remarked, “This is the best layout I have ever made.
 A fine course on 100 acres.
 No congestion, fine variety, and excellent golf.”
 A century later, and Ross’s words still ring true.
 In 1931, Wannamoisett hosted the PGA Championship won by Tom Creavy.
 In 1962, the first Northeast Amateur was played at Wannamoisett.
-One of the four “majors” of amateur golf, this annual tournament has been played at Wannamoisett ever since and has featured winners like Dustin Johnson (2007), Luke Donald (2000, 2001), Notah Begay III (1995), David Duval (1992), and Ben Crenshaw (1973).
+One of the four “majors” of amateur golf, this annual tournament has been played at Wannamoisett ever since and features winners like Dustin Johnson (2007), Luke Donald (2000, 2001), Notah Begay III (1995), David Duval (1992), and Ben Crenshaw (1973).
 Tiger Woods also played in the event twice before turning pro.
 PGA Tour Pro Luke Guthrie holds the course record with a 61.
 In 2016, the Junior PGA Championship was played at Wannamoisett.
-Garnering national acclaim, Wannamoisett cracked the GolfDigest Top 100 courses in America in 1975 and is currently ranked 144 in America in 2017.
-It is also ranked number 2 course in Rhode Island behind Newport Country Club in 2017 by GolfDigest.
+The Club has earned several accolades, including:

-Conditions: 10/10, there isn’t a blade of grass out of place at Wannamoisett and that’s a testament to the amazing job Mark Daniels does as greenskeeper.
-The teeboxes at Wannamoisett are better than greens at some courses, and the fairways are meticulous.
-The rough at Wannamoisett is notoriously thick and long and sometimes necessitates a lay-up for even the best players.
+Conditions: 10/10, There isn’t a blade of grass out of place at Wannamoisett and that’s a testament to the amazing job Mark Daniels does as greenskeeper.
+The teeboxes at Wannamoisett are better than greens at most courses, and the fairways are meticulously maintained.
+The bluegrass rough is notoriously thick and sometimes necessitates a lay-up for even the best players.
 The most impressive feature about Wannamoisett are its greens, which Ben Crenshaw called his favorite in the world.
-These poa annua greens are perfectly smooth, and infamously fast, sometimes running at a 13-14 on the Stimpmeter.
+These poa annua greens are perfectly smooth, and infamously fast, routinely running at a 13-14 on the Stimpmeter.